Canine Mange is caused by tiny little skin mites.. but although they're small they can make poor Fido really miserable!

 He/she will take a small skin scraping, and look at it under a high-powered microscope.
 If your pup has mange, the mites will usually be visible in the scraping, even though you can't see them just by looking yourself.

-If your vet decides treatment is necessary, there are a couple of possibilities.
-There are topical treatments as well as oral ones.
+If your vet decides treatment is necessary, there are options, including topical treatments, oral treatments.

 You can get a prescription from your vet for Mitaban dip, or your veterinarian may 'dip' your pup for you.
 It usually takes many dips to kill all the mites (sometimes up to a dozen or more).
 This medication can have adverse side effects on dogs, and on humans, who have certain health conditions or are taking certain drugs.